jawj/zapatos-docs/src/index.md

 You'll note that `Insertable`s can take `SQLFragment` values (from the `sql` tagged template function) as well as direct values (strings, numbers, and so on).

-Note that Postgres can accept up to 65,536 parameters per query (since [an Int16 is used](https://stackoverflow.com/a/49379324/338196) to convey the number of parameters in the _Bind_ message of the [wire protocol](https://www.postgresql.org/docs/current/protocol-message-formats.html)).
+Postgres can accept up to 65,536 parameters per query (since [an Int16 is used](https://stackoverflow.com/a/49379324/338196) to convey the number of parameters in the _Bind_ message of the [wire protocol](https://www.postgresql.org/docs/current/protocol-message-formats.html)).
 If there's a risk that a multiple-row `INSERT` could have more inserted values than that, you'll need a mechanism to batch them up into separate calls.

 => shortcuts.ts /* === update === */